dragonsnapx/cocaml/README.md

 Cocaml is a C compiler, leveraging Ocaml's functionality to translate and compile C.

 ## Installation
 Cocaml requires llvm (>= 19) and clang to be installed.
-Depending on the environment (macOS and some Linux distros) you may need to manually link `llc` to $PATH as some package managers like homebrew do not link lld.
+Depending on the environment (macOS and some Linux distros) you may need to manually link `llc` to $PATH as some package managers like homebrew do not link lld; For other distros, you may need to install `lld` manually.

 ## Usage
 ### As a library
 Refer to `cocaml_main.mli` for the full spec.
+Cocaml allows user interaction from any part of the compilation process of (parsing/lexing -> translating -> compiling). `compile` compiles the program.

 ### As an executable
 ```